MatthewCookUNR/1Day-Projects-And-Problems/README.md

-# Matts-Practice-Code
+# 1Day-Projects-And-Problems
-The repository holds the code for various projects or practice problems that have been completed as a fun way to freshen up on coding skills and research code exercises for future teaching.
+The repository holds the code for various small projects or programming problems.
+They were completed for the benefit of my own learning and to research possible teaching material in the future.